 To apply for the Hukilau Program, applicants should:

-The State of Hawaii minimum wage will increase from $12.00 to $14.00 per hour.
+The State of Hawaii minimum wage was increased from $12.00 to $14.00 per hour.
 As a result of this change, beginning the first pay period in January 2024, the Hukilau financial payback will increase as follows:

 The work-study program is built on the principle of self-reliance, which means students cover a portion of their costs and the university covers the rest.
 Naturally, as the participants' capacity to pay more increases so does the expectation for the participant to pay more towards their education.
 Please plan and budget accordingly for this required update.